Author: John (Son of Zebedee)

 used nowhere else in the Bible.

-The word "knoweth" is used 6 times in 1st John.
-This is more than any other book of the New
+are used 38 times in 1st John.
+This is more than any other book in the New

-"know" is used 27 times).
-This was almost certainly because of the growing influence of
+astounding 102 times!
+This was almost certainly because of the growing

-Gnosticism which had it's roots in the 1st century, but did not fully develop until the 2nd
+influence of Gnosticism which had its roots in the 1st century, but did not fully develop until the 2nd

 century.
 John apparently was concerned that this growing heresy would lead his readers away.